Article

 Microsoft "calm" principle

 Adobe.
-A story about trying new and stretching your capabilities
+A story about stretching your capabilities

 best in house design teams Adobe